ExerAptoideME/python-exercise/README.md

 'prefix':"Fac"
 }
 ```
 The result is then:
+{
+    "results": [
+        "Facebook",
+        "Facebook Lite",
+        "Facebook Pages Manager"
+    ],
+    "total": 3
+}

 ## Tests
-A simple test was implemented using unittest
+A simple test was implemented using unittest.